asif-shahriar11/asif-shahriar11.github.io/_pages/research.md

 To uncover deeper, protocol-level attack vectors with greater precision, GPT-4 needs cdomain-specific contextual understanding.
 For this we introduce a novel domain-aware strategy, where we explicitly teach GPT-4 about security properties and hazard indicators from related works using few-shot learning.
 We further employ chain-of-thought prompting to guide the model through structured reasoning steps to identify violations or exploitations that may lead to vulnerabilities.
 Using the domain-aware approach, we have identified 24 potential vulnerabilities, including 15 new.
 These include sophisticated vulnerabilities like multi-state and cross-procedure attacks, cryptographic and integrity violations, message spoofing, injection, privacy and identity exposure, and resource management exploits.
 We tested SIX of these vulnerabilities and confirmed FIVE.

+We also compared our findings against a white-box model, Mobile-LLaMA, and found that GPT-4 is more capable of finding both logical flaws and real-world exploits.

 </div>